univention/ucs-school/doc/devel/dev_rabbit_hole.md

 Overview
 --------

-UCS is a linux system/distro which is target at organizations to provide
+UCS is a linux system/distro which is targeted at organizations to provide:

-- Idenity and infrastructure management
+- Identity- and infrastructure management
 - Providing or integration within a domain
 - Mechanisms to run virtual machines
 - Running ready provided apps